emilianotisato/nova-tinymce/readme.md

             ]),
 ```

-### Using the upload images feature
+### Using the upload images feature with LFM

-Now if you need to upload images from the text editor, we need to install [UniSharp Laravel Filemanager](https://unisharp.github.io/laravel-filemanager/installation), and pass the `use_lfm` key to your options array:
+Now if you need to upload images from the text editor, we need to install [UniSharp Laravel Filemanager](https://unisharp.github.io/laravel-filemanager/installation), and pass the `use_lfm => true`  option to your options array:

 ```php
 NovaTinyMCE::make('body')->options([